Is the Keto Diet Bad for You?

 There are people who say that keto helps your athletic performance, and those who say it hurts it.
 "The literature is mixed on how an ultra low-carbohydrate diet like the keto diet affects athletic performance," says Grant Cox, C.S.C.S., head coach at Iron Tribe Fitness.
 But one thing is pretty clear: "A lot of it points to consistent decreases when athletes are looking for maximal power output (in weightlifting, vertical jumps, sprinting, etc.).
 Along the same lines, you'd be hard-pressed to put on weight and strength on such a low carbohydrate diet," he says.

-That might be part of the reason the keto diet is thought to be a better fit for endurance athletes.
+That might be part of the reason the keto diet is bad for some and thought to be a better fit for endurance athletes.
 But even for them, evidence is mixed.
 "The keto diet has been popular with athletes that engage in long endurance events, because it requires them to rely on less frequent carbohydrate feedings to fuel their exercise (think gummies, drinks, and goos) and more on their body fat stores," Brown explains.
 "This can decrease uncomfortable gastrointestinal symptoms (fewer stops at the porta-potties!), but a keto diet can be as challenging to maintain for an athlete as it is for a layperson."

-Plus, "some research has found that athletes on a keto diet become less efficient in their exercise," Brown says.
+Plus, "some research has found that athletes on a keto diet become less efficient in their exercise," says Brown.
 Because of this, the researchers involved in the study recommended that instead of going for a keto diet, athletes who want to take advantage of their body's ability to use fat as fuel alternate between training in a carb-depleted state (for example, doing a fasted workout in the morning after not eating carbs the night before) and eating carbs as normal.
 (Related: 8 Things You Need to Know About Exercising on The Keto Diet)

 It may trigger disordered eating.